Develop Your First BTCFi DApp in REE

 from the latestPoolState

-We first implement the necessary methods in the canister for the deposit functionality, including pre_deposit()
+We first implement the necessary methods in the canister for the deposit action, including pre_deposit()

 and execute_tx